-Under current law, MA may be used to reimburse a C-BRF for services provided to a resident of the facility under the Long-Term Support Community Options Program (COP), under a community integration program for persons relocated from the state centers for the developmentally disabled, and under a community integration program for elderly and physically disabled persons who meet the level-of-care requirements for MA-reimbursed nursing home care or who are relocated from facilities.
+Under current law, MA may be used to reimburse a C-BRF for services provided to a resident of the facility under the Long-Term Support Community Options Program (COP), under the Community Integration Program for Residents of State Centers (for persons relocated from the state centers for the developmentally disabled), and under CIP II.
 Numerous requirements apply to C-BRFs that receive the MA reimbursement.